aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 from the database.
 The function will exits with an error message if the tarchive is not validated.

-INPUT: tarchive file, tarchive information hashref
+INPUTS: tarchive file, tarchive information hashref

 ### which\_directory($subjectIDsref, $data\_dir)

 Determines where the MINC files to be registered into the database will go.

-INPUT: subject's ID information hashref, data directory (typically /data/project/data)
+INPUTS: subject's ID information hashref, data directory (typically /data/project/data)

 RETURNS: the final directory in which the registered MINC files will go